-Subject Minimum GCSE grade requirement in subject (if studied) Alternative requirement (min grade B unless stated) Art & Design В HOD approval on acceptable portfolio Biology B and B in Mathematics BB in Double Award Science with A in Biology component.
-Business Studies В English or Geography or Mathematics Chemistry B and B in Mathematics BB in Double Award Science with A in Chemistry component.
-Class Civilisation 6 History or English Language or English Literature or Latin or RE Computer Science B in Digital Technology (Programming) / Computer Science / Computing and B in Mathematics Drama & Theatre Studies B in Drama and B in English Literature or English Language HOD approval on acceptable audition Economics В Mathematics or Geography or English English Literature A in English Lit and B in English Language HOD approval Environmental Technology B in Mathematics Technology or Physics or BB in Double Award Science French В Geography В English Language and Mathematics Geology В English Language and Mathematics German 6 Government & Politics B in English Literature or History Health & Social Care B in English Language Biology or BB in Double Award Science History В A in English Literature or English Language ICT C in Digital Technology (Multimedia) and C in English English Language or English Literature Latin 6 Life & Health Sciences C in Biology and C in Chemistry BB in Double Award Science Mathematics (Route 1) A in Mathematics and B in Further Mathematics Mathematics (Route 2) A in Mathematics Further Mathematics And Mathematics A Further Mathematics and A in Mathematics
+Subject Minimum GCSE subject grade and additional requirements Alternative requirements if not taken at GCSE (min grade B unless otherwise stated) Art & Design В Biology B and B in Mathematics BB in Double Award Science with A in Biology component and B in GCSE Mathematics Business Studies В C Economics / B in English Language or English Literature and Mathematics if no Economics Chemistry B and A in Mathematics AA in Double Award Science with A in Chemistry component and A in GCSE Mathematics Class Civilisation 6 History or English Language or English Literature or Latin or RE Computer Science B in Digital Technology (Programming) / Computer Science / Computing and B in Mathematics A in Mathematics Digital Technology C in Digital Technology (Multimedia) and C in English Language C in both English Language and Mathematics Drama & Theatre Studies B in Drama and B in English Literature HOD approval on acceptable audition along with English Language and English Literature Economics В B Business Studies / B in English Language or English Literature and Mathematics if no Business Studies English Literature A in English Lit and B in English Language HOD approval Environmental Technology B in Mathematics Technology or Physics or BB in Double Award Science French В Geography В English Language and Mathematics German В Government & Politics В Government & Politics, English Language or History Health & Social Care B in English Language Biology or BB in Double Award Science History В A in English Literature or English Language Latin 6 Mathematics (Route 1) A in Mathematics (must have sat M4/M8) and C in Further Mathematics Mathematics (Route 2) A in Mathematics (M4/M8) Further Mathematics And Mathematics A Further Mathematics and A in Mathematics

-Subject Minimum GCSE grade requirement in subject Subject Media Studies B in English Language Moving Image Arts В HOD approval on acceptable portfolio Music B and grade 5 instrument or voice HOD approval on acceptable audition Nutrition & Food B in Food and Nutrition Biology or Chemistry or Physics Physics B in Physics and an A in Mathematics BB in Double Award Science with A in Physics component.
-Psychology B in Mathematics English Language or Biology or Chemistry or BB in Double Award Science Religious Studies В Russian 6 Spanish 6 Sport (BTEC) B in PE B in Biology or BB in Double Award Science Technology and Design В B in Mathematics and B in Biology or Chemistry or Physics or BB in Double Award Science
+Subject Minimum GCSE subject grade and additional requirements Alternative requirements if not taken at GCSE (min grade B unless otherwise stated) Moving Image Arts В Music B and grade 5 instrument or voice HOD approval on acceptable audition Nutrition & Food Science B in Food and Nutrition Biology or Chemistry or BB in Double Award Science Physics Essential: B in Physics and an A in Mathematics Desirable: Have studied GCSE Further Mathematics and are studying A level Mathematics AA in Double Award Science with A in Physics component and A in GCSE Mathematics.
+Psychology B in Mathematics and English Language Religious Studies В English Language or History Russian 6 Spanish 6 Sport (BTEC) B in PE B in Biology or BB in Double Award Science Technology and Design В B in Mathematics or Physics or BB in Double Award Science with B in Physics component Travel and Tourism (BTEC) C English Language and Mathematics

-In certain circumstances and if there is space in the class a C may be considered in the following subjects: Business Studies, Classical Civilization, Computer Science, Environmental Technology, German, Health and Social Care, ICT, Life and Health Sciences, Russian and Sport (BTEC).
+In certain circumstances and if there is space in the class a C may be considered in the following subjects: Business Studies, Classical Civilisation, Computer Science, Digital Technology, Environmental Technology, French, German, Health and Social Care, Russian, Sport, Travel and Tourism.

-Comparison of new CCEA GCSE Grades with previous levels and the 9-1 system used in England
+Comparison of CCEA GCSE Grades with the 9-1 system used in England